KasaBoushi779/Temporary-Name/doc/01-component-brainstorming/01-component-brainstorming.md

       - Yes, definitely
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - Yes, it would rely on the internal class Song, which would have methods for getting its parameters
+      - Yes, it would rely on the internal class 'Song', which would have methods for getting its parameters
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
       - I don't think so
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - Yes, with writeEntries(), for example, I could repeatedly use addEntry when reading the .csv file to add new entries to the database.
+      - Yes, with 'writeEntries()', for example, I could repeatedly use 'addEntry()' when reading the .csv file to add new entries to the database.

 - Component Design #3: Calculator
   - **Description**:
-    - This component would model a calculator using ints, and contain the four basic operations, plus minus, multiply, and divide.
+    - This component would model a calculator and contain the four basic operations, plus, minus, multiply, and divide.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - 'void addArgument(String arg)': Adds an argument containing numbers and/or operators to the calculator.
+    - 'int equals()': Processes all arguments currently in the calculator.
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - 'void clear()': Clears stored arguments in the calculator.
+    - 'int add(int num)': Returns the result of the inputted number plus the arguments currently in the calculator.
+The result is 'num' if the calculator is empty.
+    - 'int subtract(int num)': Returns the result of the inputted number subtracted from the arguments currently in the calculator.
+The result is 'num * -1'  if the calculator is empty.
+    - 'int multiply(int num)': Returns the result of the inputted number multiplied with the arguments currently in the calculator.
+The result is 'num' if the calculator is empty.
+    - 'int divide(int num)': Returns the result of the arguments currently in the calculator divided by the inputted number.
+The result is '0' if the calculator is empty.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, there will be a constantly changing internal storage of arguments.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - No
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes there will be a constant containing the arguments currently in the calculator.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, with the exception of 'clear()', which can be implemented with basic object methods, all four "operation" methods can be implemented with a combination of 'addArgument()' and 'equals()'.

 ## Post-Assignment